scala-subscript/subscript/README.md

   touch src/main/scala/Main.scala
   ```
   Here is a detailed description of what each of them do:
   1. Create a new directory which will be the root of the project.
-Hereafter, we'll assume it's name is `root`: `mkdir root`
+Hereafter, we'll assume it's name is `subscript-hello-world`: `mkdir subscript-hello-world`
-  2. Cd to this directory: `cd root`
+  2. Cd to this directory: `cd subscript-hello-world`
   3. Create the directory for the sources: `mkdir -pv src/main/scala`
   4. Create the build file: `touch build.sbt`
   5. Create the project configuration directory: `mkdir project`